JohannMG/MessagingMock/README.md

 ##Version Log

+**0.5**
+Intro of user profiles.
+Only they can log in

 **0.4**
-New user inbox now initialized with 123 messages
+New user inbox now initialized with more messages

 **0.3**
 Added User Accounts endpoints